mshea/Pueblo/README.md

 The configuration lets you exclude certain .txt files in case you don't want them.

-The generated index.html file uses a stylesheet called "style.css" and another called "iphone.css" for a mobile display.
+The generated index.html file uses a stylesheet called "style.css" that uses [responsive web design](http://www.alistapart.com/articles/responsive-web-design/) to fit well onto many screens.
 The script also calls a file called "sidebar.html" to display aside content.

 ## The advantages of static HTML generation